What Is a Multi-Cloud Strategy?

 If even one platform is misconfigured, sensitive data could be at risk.
 For example, a company hosting customer data in Alibaba Cloud for local reach must ensure that their backup copies in AWS or Druva don’t violate regional data residency laws.

-3. Potential for Increased Costs Without Governance
+Potential for Higher Costs Without Proper Governance

 Ironically, one of the biggest benefits of multi-cloud – cost optimization – can turn into a major drawback if spending isn’t monitored.
 Without clear visibility and control mechanisms, businesses often experience: